 Oklahoma Community Town Hall for Families of Trans Youth

 Community and advocacy organizations joined together for an Oklahoma Community Town Hall on SB613, a virtual event focused on helping families navigate access to the gender-affirming care they need while feeling supported and uplifted by their communities.
 You can watch a recording of the event here.
 The event was hosted by Freedom Oklahoma, the ACLU of Oklahoma, and Campaign for Southern Equality.

 Looking to identify a provider of gender-affirming care outside of Oklahoma?
 The Campaign for Southern Equality and Freedom Oklahoma can help talk you through your situation, identify affirming providers in other states, and support in other ways.
 To get in touch, fill out the intake form below.

 Emergency Grants for Impacted Families

 The Campaign for Southern Equality, in partnership with Freedom Oklahoma, is facilitating rapid response emergency grants of $500 to help those impacted by SB613 during this challenging time.
 Grants can be made to the parent/caregiver of an impacted youth.
-Note that these grants are still being processed even as the non-enforcement agreement (see above) remains in effect.

 To learn more about these grants and to request one, fill out the form below.